 Recommendations provided were developed by the university’s Workforce Resumption Committee and are intended to provide a framework to help departments prioritize the order of return and management of administrative staff.
 Information regarding faculty and research staff is covered separately below.

-Target dates and any referenced capacity percentages are tentative and subject to change as the university will continue to be flexible in ensuring we are keeping our community safe.
+Target dates and any referenced capacity percentages are tentative and subject to change as the university will continue to be flexible.

 May 18-July 7